-With our sincere thanks to the British Museum, this exhibition has been rescheduled
+With our sincere thanks to the British Museum, this exhibition has been rescheduled to 2021.

 Spanning almost one hundred years of modern art, this exhibition showcases highlights from the wide-ranging collection of Alexander Walker (1930–2003), longstanding film critic for London’s Evening Standard newspaper and prolific collector of art.